-Indexes for Object Tables and Nested Tables
+Indexes for Object Tables

 You can define indexes on an object table or on the storage table for a nested table column or attribute just as you can on other tables.
+For an example of an index on a nested table, see Example 3-4 on page 3-4.

-You can define indexes on leaf-level scalar attributes of column objects, as shown in the following example.
+You can define indexes on leaf-level scalar attributes of column objects, as shown in Example 2-5.
 You can only define indexes on REF attributes or columns if the REF is scoped.

-Here, DEPT_ADDR is a column object, and CITY is a leaf-level scalar attribute of DEPT_ADDR that we want to index:
+Here, dept_addr is a column object, and city is a leaf-level scalar attribute of dept_addr that we want to index.